-Recent Accounting Pronouncements - In July 2006, the Financial Accounting Standards Board ("FASB") issued Interpretation No. 48, "Accounting for Uncertainty in Income Taxes", an interpretation of FASB Statement No. 109 ("FIN 48").
+RECENT ACCOUNTING PRONOUNCEMENTS - In July 2006, the Financial Accounting Standards Board ("FASB") issued Interpretation No. 48, "Accounting for Uncertainty in Income Taxes", an interpretation of FASB Statement No. 109 ("FIN 48").
 FIN 48 clarifies the accounting for uncertainty in income tax positions taken or expected to be taken in tax returns that effect amounts reported in a company's financial statements in accordance with FASB Statement No. 109, "Accounting for Income Taxes."
 FIN 48 establishes a threshold condition that a tax position must meet for any part of the benefit of that position to be recognized in the financial statements.
 FIN 48 also provides guidance concerning derecognition, measurement, classification, interest and penalties and disclosure of tax positions.
-FIN 48 on our financial statements.
+FIN 48 is effective for fiscal years beginning after December 15, 2006.
+We are currently evaluating the effects of FIN 48 on our financial statements.